 Some of these logs use standardized formats, like Common Log Format, while others use various custom formats, including various structured logging formats, like key=value or even JSON logs.

-Container LogsNowadays more and more applications are deployed in containers.
+Nowadays more and more applications are deployed in containers.
 As such, containers and applications running inside them are another big source of logs.
 Unlike traditional apps and servers, and certainly network gear, containers are very “promiscuous”.
 Container orchestration frameworks like Kubernetes move containers from host to host, adapting to demand and resource availability.
-An average container's lifespan is shorter than that of a firefly or a bee. (which translates into a few days)
+An average container's lifespan is shorter than that of a firefly or a bee.

-On top of that the practice to “ssh in”, poke around, tail and grep the logs to troubleshoot was deemed a bad practice in the cloud-native world.
-Hence various Docker monitoring and log management challenges require new approaches and new docker log management tools.
+On top of that the practice to “ssh in”, poke around, tail, and grep the logs to troubleshoot was deemed a bad practice in the cloud-native world.
+Hence various Docker monitoring and log management challenges require new approaches and new Docker log management tools.

-Sensors, IoT, Industrial IoTIn the consumer space we have sensors in cars, smart thermostats, internet-connected fridges, and other smart-home devices and, on a bigger scale, smart cities.
+In the consumer space we have sensors in cars, smart thermostats, internet-connected fridges, and other smart-home devices and, on a bigger scale, smart cities.

 The Industrial Internet of Things, or IIoT, connects machines and devices in industries such as transportation, power generation, manufacturing, and healthcare.

 Log management provides insight into the health and compliance of your systems and applications.
-Why is Log Management Important?

-Without it, you'd be stumbling around in the dark hoping to pinpoint sources of performance issues, bugs, unexpected behavior, and similar issues.
+Without it, you'd be stumbling around in the dark hoping to pinpoint sources of performance issues, bugs, unexpected behavior, and other similar issues.
 You'd be forced to manually inspect multiple log files while trying to troubleshoot production issues.
 This is painfully slow, error-prone, expensive, and not scalable.

-In a nutshell, log management enables application and infrastructure operators (developers, DevOps, SysAdmins, etc.) to troubleshoot problems and allow business stakeholders (product managers, marketing, BizOps, etc.) to derive insights from data embedded in log events.
+In a nutshell, log management enables application and infrastructure operators (developers, DevOps, SysAdmins, etc.) to troubleshoot problems and allows business stakeholders (product managers, marketing, BizOps, etc.) to derive insights from data embedded in log events.
 Logs are also one of the key sources of data for security analytics – threat detection, intrusion detection, compliance, network security, etc., collectively known as SIEM (Security Information and Event Management).

 To fully understand the importance of log management, we've gathered some of the main benefits below:

 The most common and core log management use case is software application and infrastructure troubleshooting.
 Log events go hand in hand with application monitoring and server monitoring.
 Developers, DevOps, SysAdmins, and SecOps utilize both metrics and logs so that they are alerted about application and infrastructure performance and health issues, but also to find the root cause of those issues.
-Having good log management tools or solutions helps reduce MTTR (Mean Time To Recovery) which in turn helps improve user experience.
+Having good log management tools helps reduce MTTR (Mean Time To Recovery) which in turn helps improve user experience.
 Long downtimes or even applications and infrastructure that perform poorly can also cause profit loss.
-Thus, log management solutions play a critical role in reducing MTTR.
+Thus, log management software plays a critical role in reducing MTTR.

-Better Resource UsageWhen it comes to system performance problems, system overload is always like a dark cloud looming over.
+When it comes to system performance problems, system overload is always like a dark cloud looming over.
 However, you need to keep in mind that it's not always your software at fault but rather the requests you have on your server.
 Whether there are too many or too complex, your system can have difficulties dealing with them.

 In this case, what log management does is help track resource usage.
 You can then see when your system is close to being overloaded so you can better allocate your resources.

-That way you can spot opportunities such as when to launch a new product, when to close your site for maintenance or when to offer discounts.
+From logs, you have access to metadata closer to your business logic: how many users ended up paying, how backend requests looked like, etc. By correlating these two sources of data, you can spot opportunities such as when to launch a new product, when to close your site for maintenance or when to offer discounts.

-Ensure Compliance with RegulationsSeeing as virtual attacks are becoming more and more difficult to detect and solve, it's critical that your company meets compliance requirements of security policies, audit, regulation, and forensics.
+Seeing as virtual attacks are becoming more and more difficult to detect and solve, it's critical that your company meets compliance requirements of security policies, audit, regulation, and forensics.

-Some of the most important are HIPPA (Health Insurance Portability and Accountability Act), PCI DSS (Payment Card Industry Data Security Standard) or GDPR (General Data Protection Regulation).
+Some of the most important are HIPPA (Health Insurance Portability and Accountability Act), PCI DSS (Payment Card Industry Data Security Standard), and GDPR (General Data Protection Regulation).
 Furthermore, increasing regulations require that you collect log data, store it and protect it against threats while having it available for audit.
 Otherwise, if a data breach happens, your company could be susceptible to profit loss as well as hefty fines due to various regulations put in place by several organizations.